Watch Video

 📝 Write down one teenager-inspired shift you could bring to this interaction.

-Step 4: Integrate and Lead Forward
+Step 4: Integrate and lead forward

 Now combine your toddler and teen insights into a leadership micro-strategy.